gfxdisp/ColorVideoVDP/README.md

 When reporting a problem, run `cvvdp` with `--verbose` argument and paste the entire output of the terminal, including the command line used to run `cvvdp`.
 If possible, include images/video on which the problem can be reproduced.

 # Release notes
+* v0.5.3 (20/September/2025)
+  - Added: ColorVideoVDP can now process batches of images or video (in a PyTorch tensor)
+  - Bug fix: small discrepancy in the predictions depending on how many frames are processed at once (gpu memory)

 * v0.5.1 (20/June/2025)
   - Released as a PIP package.